 PROGRAM PRIORITIES: Priority will be given to projects that provide housing to veterans, seniors, LMI persons, and that leverage other resources to produce new housing that is sustainable, integrated with neighborhood services and jobs, and provides deeper affordability.
-Projects will be selected through a competitive application process with priority scoring thresholds listed below.
-Applications receiving the highest score will be prioritized for funding.
+Projects will be selected through a competitive application process with priority scoring thresholds that will be clearly defined in the Multifamily Rental Housing Program Policies and Procedures along with the Request for Proposal (RFP).